When Does a Human Person Begin?

-When does human “personhood” begin?
-Various answers are offered to this question, depending upon the individual responding, and his or her philosophical, or religious persuasion.
-The question cannot be answered from a strictly “scientific” perspective, for science cannot determine anything about a human “spirit,” much less when its bestowal initiates a “person.”
+When does human personhood begin?
+Various answers are offered to this question, depending upon the individual responding and his or her philosophical or religious persuasion.
+The question cannot be answered from a strictly scientific perspective, because science cannot determine anything about the human spirit, much less when its bestowal initiates personhood.

 To purposefully destroy a human embryo is to take the life of a human being.

-Recently I was introduced to a theory advanced by some gentlemen who wanted to “bounce” off me some arguments relative to an idea they apparently are considering.
-They contend that one cannot prove that the “spirit,” as bestowed by God, enters the sperm-egg union at that point in time; rather, they allege it is more likely that the spirit enters the embryo when the latter implants itself within the uterus.
+A gentleman wrote to “bounce off” me some arguments relative to an idea they apparently are considering.
+According to this odd theory, one cannot prove that the spirit, as bestowed by God, enters the sperm-egg union at conception.
+Rather, it is alleged that the spirit enters the embryo when the embryo implants itself within the uterus.

 The Consequence of the Teaching

 Reflect upon this necessary deduction.
 If human embryos are not persons prior to implantation, then they are appropriate candidates for experimentation, or any utilitarian purpose, e.g., stem cell research, and extermination — at the whims of scientists!
 There are approximately 400,000 frozen human embryos now awaiting an uncertain destiny.
 What Christian can possibly live with this conclusion?